YouTube restores Donald Trump's channel - KTVZ

 By Brian Fung and Clare Duffy, CNN

-The move follows similar actions by Twitter and Facebook in recent months, although Trump has yet to resume posting on those platforms.
+The move follows similar actions by Twitter and Facebook-parent Meta in recent months, although Trump has yet to resume posting on those platforms.
+It also comes after Trump announced last fall that he would run for president again in 2024.

 The-CNN-Wire